 - Avoid using long paragraphs to explain your job responsibilities and achievements.
 Try to write bullet points that do not go beyond one line.
 It would be ideal if you can curate pointers around your skills accomplishments rather than going into details about duties.

 - Use subheadings or buckets to club 3-4 relevant statements.
-This idea is to showcase your skills via these subheadings.
+The idea is to showcase your skills via these subheadings.
 For example, the buckets in a digital marketing resume can be “search engine optimization & brand awareness” or “social media marketing & content management”.

 - In each statement, try to highlight important words and numbers.
 This will help you direct the recruiters towards the pointers that showcase your accomplishments.